pwa-builder/pwabuilder-windows-chromium-docs/next-steps.md

 - [Update an existing app in the Store](/update-existing-app.md)

 Once you submit your app, it will be reviewed.
 Once approved -- typically within 24 hours -- your PWA will be available in the Microsoft Store and accessible to ~1 billion Windows users worldwide. 😎

+## Recommended images for Windows

+To help make your PWA shine on Windows, check out our [Windows app images explainer](/image-recommendations.md) for details about what image sizes you should include in your web app manifest for the best experience on Windows.

 ## Need more help?